KuanHsiaoKuo/the-rust-programming-book-khk/src/rust_video_summary/impl_rust/solving_distributed_system_challenges_in_rust.md

 Section Overview: In this section, the speaker discusses implementing a globally unique ID generation system that runs on Maelstrom's unique IDs workload.

-### Implementing a Globally Unique ID Generation System
+### ⭐️Implementing a Globally Unique ID Generation System

 - [](t=0:42:42s) The speaker explains that they need to implement a globally unique ID generation system that runs on Maelstrom's unique IDs workload.